Category Archives: Prussian Royals

 On November 28, 1706, in Berlin, Kingdom of Prussia, now in the German state of Brandenburg, Friedrich Wilhelm married his first cousin, Princess Sophie Dorothea of Hanover.
 She was the daughter of the future King George I of Great Britain and Sophie Dorothea of Celle.
 Despite a relatively unhappy marriage, the couple had 14 children:

 Friedrich Wilhelm came to the Prussian throne upon his father’s death in 1713.
-Unlike his father who viewed the treasury as his own money and lived a very lavish lifestyle, the new king chose to go the opposite direction.
-He sold many of his father’s possessions and lived a very austere life.
+Unlike his father who viewed the treasury as his own money and lived a lavish lifestyle, the new king chose to go the opposite direction.
+He sold many of his father’s possessions and lived an austere life.
 While his father was focused more on his personal enjoyment, Friedrich Wilhelm focused on strengthening Prussia, particularly the economy and the military.
 He was involved in every detail of the management of the Kingdom, even personally establishing guidelines for all state officials to ensure that everyone was doing their jobs to the fullest extent.
 He promoted farming throughout Prussia and encouraged the farmers to plan accordingly for the possibility of lean years.
 He also focused greatly on the military – reforming their training and tactics and leaving the Prussian army as one of the most powerful in Europe.

 Garrison Church, Potsdam. source: Wikipedia